sveltia/sveltia-cms/README.md

 ### Better security

-- Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^34].
+- Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^33].
 - We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS.
-- The `unsafe-eval` or `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^33].
+- The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.

 ### Better backend support